AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/social-learning-web-user.md

 * If you choose **Posts**, the boards will be sorted according to the number of posts made in the board.
 * If you choose **Contributors**, the boards will be sorted according to the number of users who've commented or replied in the threads.

-## Tag users in social boards
+## Tag users in Social Boards

-Administrators can tag other users in social learning board posts and comments using the @username format.
+Learners with access to the Social Board can tag other users in social learning posts and comments using the @username format.
 Tagging works through the app or APIs.
 Only users with access to the board can be tagged, keeping interactions relevant and private.

 * Tagged users get in-app and email notifications
 * Notifications include direct links to the content